octodemo/github-craftwork-azure/instructions/readme.md

 *Our function configuration*

+:warning: *Important:* please make sure to select `JavaScript` as the Runtime Stack as the default is `.NET`.

 3. Confirm and wait for the new resource to be deployed.

-## Step 4.
+## Step 5.
 Create a new Release Pipeline to automatically deploy our changes

 Let's go back to [Azure Pipelines](https://dev.azure.com).